 Tatiana was a collaborator with Love Balm for My SpiritChild, a testimonial theater project honoring women who have lost children to police brutality and community conflict.
 Previously at BAY-Peace, she trained Oakland teenagers in Theatre of the Oppressed and performance poetry, connecting storytelling to social transformation and counter-militarism.
 As a survivor of violent crime, she participates in victim-offender dialogues and speaks with diverse groups about accountability that moves beyond prisons, policing, and punitive discipline.

-She has co-founded six organizations and projects dedicated to community-driven change, locally, nationally and internationally.
+She has co-founded multiple organizations and projects dedicated to community-driven change, locally, nationally and internationally including UNEP's TUNZA Youth Advisory Council, the White Noise Collective, Indigenous and Non-Indigenous Youth Alliance, Bay Area Solidarity Action Team, the Ruckus Art Corps and PFCC.
 She was the Education Coordinator for Rainforest Action Network, Participatory Action Researcher with Youth In Focus and Training Coordinator for Movement Strategy Center.
-After working with the Paulo Freire Institute in São Paulo, she dedicated herself to making the theories and practices of Popular Education and Theatre of the Oppressed accessible to organizers, researchers and consultants.
-In addition co-coordinating Partners for Collaborative Change, she can be found facilitating anti-racism workshops with the White Noise Collective, leading trainings with the Ruckus Society, supporting organizational development as a consultant, or making giant puppets.
+After working with the Paulo Freire Institute in São Paulo, she dedicated herself to making the theories and practices of Popular Education and Theatre of the Oppressed accessible to organizers, educators, researchers, and designers in the US.
+In addition to co-coordinating Partners for Collaborative Change, she can be found making giant puppets, gardening, or drumming.
 Both her Bachelors and Masters degrees are in Education for Social Justice.

 Coaching & Training Associates